samanemami/C_GB-EX/README.md

 ### Visualization

 ### Decision boundary
-In the following, you will find an example of decision boundary for three studied models, including our Condensed Gradient Boosting model.
+In the following, you will find an example of decision boundary for three studied models, including the Condensed-Gradient Boosting (`C-GB`) model.

 ![![classification](https://github.com/samanemami/C_GB-EX/blob/main/docs/example.jpg)](https://github.com/samanemami/C_GB-EX/blob/main/docs/example.jpg)

 ### Regression example
-Here, the C-GB model is trained at the same time for a multi-output regression problem with two outputs in one training procedure.
+Here, the `C-GB` model is trained at the same time for a multi-output regression problem with two outputs in one training procedure.
 As the plots show, the model works perfectly for all of the outputs.

 ![![regression](https://raw.githubusercontent.com/samanemami/C_GB-EX/main/docs/Scatter_regression.jpg?token=GHSAT0AAAAAABSTP7JH6T4V5OI5VVXWKND6YTNC2UQ)](https://github.com/samanemami/C_GB-EX/blob/main/docs/Scatter_regression.jpg)

 # Requirements
 To run the related experiments of the paper, the following libraries would be required.
 These libraries are only for related experiments.
-For the C-GB model, you do not need to install any library as it handles the dependencies.
+For the `C-GB` model, you do not need to install any library as it handles the dependencies.

 <ul>
   <li> Numba </li>